 § 115C-12.
 Powers and duties of the Board generally.

 The general supervision and administration of the free public school system shall be vested in the State Board of Education.
-The State Board of Education shall establish policy for the system of free public schools, subject to laws enacted by the General Assembly.
+The State Board of Education shall establish all needed rules and regulations for the system of free public schools, subject to laws enacted by the General Assembly.
+In accordance with Sections 7 and 8 of Article III of the North Carolina Constitution, the Superintendent of Public Instruction, as an elected officer and Council of State member, shall administer all needed rules and regulations adopted by the State Board of Education through the Department of Public Instruction.
 The powers and duties of the State Board of Education are defined as follows:

 (1) Financial Powers. - The financial powers of the Board are set forth in Article 30 of this Chapter.